xaur/decred-news/index.md

 Monthly issues are published here via GitHub Pages, on [Reddit](https://www.reddit.com/r/decred/search?q=decred+journal&restrict_sr=on&t=all&sort=new) and on [Medium](https://medium.com/decred/journals/home).
 Markdown source files and contribution guidelines are available on [GitHub](https://github.com/xaur/decred-news).

+For a list of all known translations and mirrors see [Mirrors page](mirrors.md).

 # Archive

 ## 2018